bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Optional Preliminary Vacuum Test

 This is the best point in the assembly process to perform a vacuum test.
 Since you have installed all of the penetrators, but have not done any of the wiring, troubleshooting will be as easy as possible.
+To prepare for the vacuum test you need to purchase a vacuum pump.
+We recommend [this one](https://www.amazon.com/HFS-Brake-Bleeder-Vacuum-Tuner/dp/B00NP60URE/ref=sr_1_10?ie=UTF8&qid=1470775016&sr=8-10&keywords=vacuum+pump).

 1. Install the Watertight Enclosure (4" Series) with installed Dome onto the O-Ring Flange (4" Series) that is attached to the Aluminum End Cap with 14 Holes (4" Series)